paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 [^yolo-refinedet]: Even tough it should be noted that the RefineDet  is more accurate on real time tasks using a Titan X GPU, YOLO has been chosen for a  variety of reasons explained at the end of the section.

 Classification (or regression) based networks approaches for neural object detection networks where shown by many different networks based on AlexNet.
 This section aims to provide a brief overview over the development of one-stage detectors.
 The description might have a slight focus on YOLO, since it is the authors preferred network of choice for real time tasks [^yolo-refinedet].
 As visualized in figure **xy**, this section explains the current state-of-the-art networks based on their features development.
-The DeepMultiBox, often called simply MultiBox, used a single NN by implementing a classifier known as Deformable  Part  Model (DPM) in a deep convolutional network {Erhan 2013 #62}.
+The DeepMultiBox, often called simply MultiBox, used a single NN by implementing a classifier known as Deformable  Part  Model (DPM) in a deep convolutional network {Erhan 2013 #62}. <!--Inside-outside net (ION), DetectorNet  <!--source  G-CNN <!--source -->
 The AttentionNet was first to integrate a object existence estimation and bounding box optimization into a single convolutional network.
 With iterative predictions the net approximates an object.
 However the AttentionNet cloud only detect a single class per image.
 G-CNN in contrast is able to detect multiple classes by splitting the image into a multi-scale regular grid.
 Each box is classified and afterwards corrected.
 After multiple iterations of regression the boxes are correct.
 The main problem of G-CNN are small or highly overlapping objects.